top of page

 What if it is just some cruel cosmic trick?
 Teasing me with possibility, with a miracle, with the feeling of belonging, of home, only to tell me I can never have it?

 I still want it.
 I still wish for it.
-I still whisper his name when I see a falling star.
+I still whisper His name when I see a falling star.
 I still close my eyes and imagine a life where The Forest ends and He is waiting there.
-Where everything that broke is somehow unbroken.
 Where we meet again and it’s quiet and clear and right.
+And He knows, as I do.

 Yes I've been searching for me.
 Working for me.
 Walking towards me.
 But that isn't all.